helium/HIP/0045-lorawan-frequency-plan-selection.md

 # Rationale and Alternatives

-An alternate approach would be to allow any hotspot operate to choose any legal frequency plan.
+An alternate approach would be to allow any Hotspot operate to choose any legal frequency plan.
 For example, operators in Australia could select AU915 _or_ AS923-1 when they assert location.
 We believe this to be problematic as it will lead to fragmentation of coverage and confusion on behalf of network users.
 Instead, we believe such mechanisms would be useful for expanding into additional